marcobiedermann/codewars/kata/8 kyu/convert-a-string-to-a-number/readme.md

 # [Convert a String to a Number!](https://www.codewars.com/kata/544675c6f971f7399a000e79)

-Note: This kata is inspired by [Convert a Number to a String!]([Convert a Number to a String!](http://www.codewars.com/kata/convert-a-number-to-a-string/)).
+Note: This kata is inspired by [Convert a Number to a String!](http://www.codewars.com/kata/convert-a-number-to-a-string/).
 Try that one too.

 ## Description